alcarney/blog/content/20241201T120000--inspecting-python-threads__blog_python_til.rst

 :tags: blog, python, til
 :author: Alex Carney
 :language: en
-:excerpt: 2

 TIL: Inspecting Python Threads
 ==============================

+.. container:: post-teaser

    One of my favourite things about Python is that pretty much everything about the language can be inspected at runtime and today I found out this is true even for threads.

    While working on `this PR <https://github.com/swyddfa/esbonio/pull/928>`__ I kept running into issues where the ``esbonio`` process would not terminate, despite everything to my knowledge at least, was being shutdown as expected.
    Having encountered issues like this before, I knew the culprit was likely to be some background thread was stuck on something and keeping the process alive.
    The problem was I had no idea which thread it could be or what it was doing.

 Thanks to `this Stack Overflow <https://stackoverflow.com/questions/7189226/program-does-not-exit-how-to-find-out-what-python-is-doing>`__ post, I discovered Python does provide the tools to figure it out.